- Friday 26 and Saturday 27 April

 About Turn and Chorley Boys – NGOMA

-How your mindset directly affects your life and the power you gain when you fill it with positive thought.
+Mind, The Gap is a piece based around how your mindset directly affects your life and the power you gain when you chose to fill it with positive thoughts.

 Mannin Youth Dance Company – Smothering Oxygen